 He had to “flee the country to save my life,” he said.

 Farid Mitiche went underground and then crossed the border illegally into Morocco.
 It was a terrible blow.
 “I left my wife behind with our three children, including a new born of two months.”
 He also left behind the career for which he had worked so hard.
 Farid Mitiche was not a career politician.
-He was a surgeon and a professor of medicine.
+He was a surgeon.

-His wife, Faouzia Mitiche, also had a degree in medicine.
+His wife, Faouzia Mitiche, has a degree in the same field.
 She had grown up in a “very conservative Muslim family” east of Algiers in a “beautiful small town by the beach.”
 It was the kind of place where every one knew and looked out for one another.
 “I had a very happy childhood,” Faouzia Mitiche said.

 In the early 1990s, she said goodbye to the dream of raising her children, as she had been raised, in a happy Algerian home.
 She waited for word from her husband as he sought political exile in France and Belgium.
 They would not help him.